daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: For the next day, each time the user is struck hard enough to inflict damage (but no more than once per round), they teleport to a spot they desire within immediate range.
-Since they are prepared for this effect and their foe is not, the user’s defenses are eased for one round after they teleport.
+Since they are prepared for this effect and their foe is not, the user's defenses are eased for one round after they teleport.

 CURATIVE

 Level: 1d6 + 2

-Effect: Restores a number of points equal to the cypher’s level to the user’s Might Pool.
+Effect: Restores a number of points equal to the cypher's level to the user's Might Pool.

 CURSE BRINGER

 Level: 1d6 + 1

-Effect: The cypher can be activated when given to an individual who doesn’t realize its significance.
+Effect: The cypher can be activated when given to an individual who doesn't realize its significance.
 The next time the victim attempts an important task when the cypher is in their possession, the task is hindered by three steps.

 DARKSIGHT